-Despite nearly half of restaurants receiving a failing grade, this is an improvement over the 16 that failed last year
+Despite nearly half of restaurants receiving a failing grade, this is an improvement over the 16 that failed last year, the authors said.

 “It’s a rapid shift that we’ve seen in just a few short years, and that leaves me really hopeful,” Brook said.

 A total of 14 fast food and “fast casual” chains earned passing grades, a boost over nine last year.
 There were only five the year before that, in 2015.

 “It is important to note, however, that while remarkable progress has been made to reduce or even eliminate use of medically important antibiotics, this progress has largely occurred in chicken production,” the authors said.

 This is how Chipotle and Panera have stood above the rest: by making sure that pork and beef – in addition to poultry – are raised without antibiotics.